-The Hilton Riyadh is located along the city’s Eastern Ring Road, a major thoroughfare that links King Khalid International Airport with downtown.
-Comprising two towers connected by a large podium, the project includes a 20-story, 650-key hotel and a 14-story, 250-unit serviced apartment building.
-The complex will include a variety of food and beverage outlets, two outdoor lounges, 70,000 square feet of meeting facilities, and a large, 44,100-square-foot multipurpose hall, the largest in the city.
+Designed in collaboration with Omrania, the Hilton Riyadh is located along the city’s Eastern Ring Road, a major thoroughfare that links King Khalid International Airport with downtown.
+Two towers—a 20-story, 645-key hotel and a 14-story, 221-unit serviced apartment building—are connected by a large podium at grade.
+The podium provides a variety of food and beverage outlets, 6,500 square meters of meeting facilities, and a large, 4,100-square-meter multipurpose hall, the largest in the city.
 Leisure and recreational facilities include a men’s spa, health club and pool, as well as similar private facilities for women.
+The roof of the multipurpose hall features a mixture of garden areas and terraces that connect the building to the surrounding landscape, as well as relate to the area’s overall master plan.

 The apartment tower has linear slots along the intersecting three wings running the height of the tower to bring light into the core.
 Here, the glass façade has a weave of undulating forms that, again, bring movement to the mass and are framed by solid, tapering end walls.
-The roof of the multipurpose hall comprises a mixture of garden areas and terraces that connect the building to the surrounding landscape, as well as relate to the area’s overall master plan.